 TRP takes a closer look at these drugs and what it might be doing to Malaysia’s bright, beautiful, and highly impressionable youths.

-Considering how casually modern hip-hop music portrays and glorifies the use of party drugs like “Molly”, it’s really no surprise that Malaysian youths are, more or less, getting hooked on this particular substance.
+Considering how casually modern hip-hop music portrays and glorifies the use of party drugs like “Molly” really no surprise that Malaysian youths are, more or less, getting hooked on this particular substance.